Search results for

 • Solid performance: It won’t win any speed tests, but for daily use this phone gets it done.

-• Battery life: For simple daily use, this device can last for two and a half days on a single charge.
+• Battery life: For simple daily use, this device can last for about a day.

 • Value: This phone hits the perfect spot between mid-range and truly budget devices.